 University travelers do not qualify for personal meal reimbursement during same-day travel.
 IRS regulations require that an employee be away from home substantially longer than an ordinary day's work AND during the time away from home, need sleep or rest (referred to as the "overnight rule" - i.e., overnight stay is required).

 No alcoholic beverages of any kind can be reimbursed from university funds.

 For partial days of travel, meals will be reimbursed for one day prior and one day after an overnight stay for traditional meal times that occur during the travel.
-The maximum reimbursement will be at the GSA rate, located at: http://www.gsa.gov/portal/content/101518.
+The maximum reimbursement will be at the published GSA rate at the time of travel.

 (a) Conference meals

 No reimbursement will be made for a meal that is provided as part of a conference registration fee.
 Reimbursement may be made for meals in excess of per diem allowances, when such meals are an integral part of the conference or seminar and are listed separately on the registration materials or are included in the cost of the conference or seminar.
 Supporting documentation such as the registration receipt or printed material showing which meal(s) are covered is required.
 Conference meals will be reimbursed regardless of the overnight stay requirement.

 Travelers will be reimbursed at the actual, reasonable single room rate for university business that is fifty miles or more from the traveler's primary work assignment.
 The reasonableness of the hotel will be determined by the immediate supervisor of the employee.
 Hotel stays in Toledo are not reimbursable unless part of a conference.
 Exceptions to the fifty mile rule will only be granted for exceptional circumstances.